Washington Crown Center: History

-On October 3, 2020, Hollywood Theaters announced it would be closing all of their locations permanently due to the COVID-19 pandemic.
+On October 3, 2020, Hollywood Theaters announced it would be closing all of its locations permanently due to the COVID-19 pandemic.
 Ross Dress for Less closed on January 19, 2021.
-This left Rural King, and Marshalls as the only anchor stores.
+This left Rural King and Marshalls as the only anchor stores.
 Ulta Beauty moved to a nearby shopping center in April 2021.
 Mac Discount, an online auctioneer reselling returned merchandise from mainstream retailers, has been operating from a portion of the former Macy's location as of December 2021.

-A new car dealership, Crown Chrysler, Dodge, Jeep, & Ram, would take the majority of the former Sears lot in June 2023.
+A new car dealership, Crown Chrysler, Dodge, Jeep, & Ram Trucks, would take the majority of the former Sears lot in June 2023.
 Ollie's Bargain Outlet would open inside the former Ross Dress for Less on October 18, 2023.
+Later, in 2025, a Mitsubishi dealership claimed the remaining Sears space.

 As of June 2025, an industrial company was in talks to purchase the mall.
-In September 2025, PREP Funds, based in Cleveland, and Los Angeles-based Industrial Realty Group have acquired the mall in North Franklin Township, Washington County, according to an announcement.
+In September 2025, PREP Funds, based in Cleveland, and Los Angeles-based Industrial Realty Group acquired the mall in North Franklin Township, Washington County, according to an announcement.
 It will be renamed Franklin Crossroads Park and undergo a $40 million transformation into a mixed-use site with a retail center on the eastern side of the property and a business park on the west.

 As of September 2025, demolition of the movie theater and Bon-Ton department store is planned.
-The car dealership, Rural King, Ollie's, and Mac Discount are among those staying, but Marshalls will be moving to another location.
+The car dealerships, Rural King, Ollie's, and Mac Discount are among those staying, but Marshalls at this location has since closed and reopened at a new location at a different shopping center in Washington, Pennsylvania as of March 12th, 2026.

+In March 2026, Washington Crown Center announced that the building would close to mall walkers on March 30 while redevelopment work continued.
+Access to part of the mall’s common area remained available, and several businesses continued to operate.

+As part of the redevelopment, portions of the former mall were demolished and the property was redeveloped as Franklin Crossroads Park.
+In August 2026, Industrial Realty Group and PREP Funds described the property as a former indoor mall.